danlevimb/danlevimb/README.md

 ## 🤝 Let’s connect
 - Open to Data Engineering opportunities involving scalable SQL systems, ETL automation, and reliable data infrastructure.
-- If you want to discuss **SQL performance, ETL, BI, or AI-assisted analytics**, ping me on LinkedIn or email.
+- If you want to discuss performance tuning, ETL workflow automation, restore validation strategies, or production-grade data systems, ping me on LinkedIn or email.

-Let’s collaborate on building resilient and production-ready data platforms.

 ---